creatormind-dev/pico-sdvx-ac/README.md

 - [ ] Allow disabling lighting.
 - [ ] Implement DMA for enhanced performance.

+If you encounter any problems while using this firmware or would like to request a specific feature to be added, use the [issue tracker](https://github.com/creatormind-dev/pico-sdvx-ac/issues).

 ## Support

+If this has been of use to you consider supporting me, it is greatly appreciated!

 <a href="https://buymeacoffee.com/creatormind" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>